Omega1 Aquilae

-Omega1 Aquilae, which is Latinized from ω1 Aquilae, is the Bayer designation for a single star in the equatorial constellation of Aquila.
+Omega1 Aquilae is a single star in the equatorial constellation of Aquila.
+Its name is a Bayer designation that is Latinized from ω1 Aquilae, and abbreviated Omega1 Aql or ω1 Aql.
 With an apparent visual magnitude of 5.2 it is a faint, yellow-white hued star that can be seen with the naked eye in dark skies.
-From the annual parallax shift of 8.27 mas, the distance to this star can be estimated as 395 ly, give or take a 6 light year margin of error.
+From the annual parallax shift of 8.27 mas, the distance to this star can be estimated as 395 ly, give or take a 3 light year margin of error.
 It is drifting closer to the Sun with a radial velocity of −14 km/s.